ocaml/dune/doc/reference/preprocessing-spec.rst

 In ``(pps <ppx-rewriters-and-flags>)`` and ``(staged_pps
 <ppx-rewriters-and-flags>)``, ``<ppx-rewriters-and-flags>`` is a sequence where
-each element is either a command line flag if starting with a ``-`` or the name of a library.
+each element is either a command line flag if it starts with a ``-`` or the name of a library.

 If you want to pass command line flags that don't start with a ``-``, you can